Skip to content

 Current Focus

-Her current work investigates systematic methods to identify hallucinations across domains such as security, education, and healthcare.
-She explores structured intermediate representations, constraint checking, and scalable evaluation benchmarks to ensure that LLM outputs align with user intent and safety guardrails.
+Sanchari’s current research investigates systematic approaches to identifying and analyzing hallucinations produced by large language models across domains such as security, education, and healthcare.
+Her work explores structured intermediate reasoning representations, constraint-based verification techniques, and scalable benchmarking methods designed to evaluate whether model outputs remain consistent, reliable, and aligned with user intent and safety policies.

 About Me

-Outside of research, Sanchari enjoys reading fiction, experimenting with cuisines from around the world, and continuously learning new skills.
-She is passionate about cooking as a creative outlet and loves exploring cultural connections through food.
-She also enjoys singing Rabindrasangeet and finds music to be a grounding and reflective practice alongside academic life.
+Outside of research, Sanchari enjoys exploring creativity in different forms.
+She loves reading fiction, experimenting with cuisines from around the world, and discovering cultural connections through food.
+Cooking serves as both a creative outlet and a way to unwind after research.
+She is also passionate about music and enjoys singing Rabindrasangeet, finding it to be a grounding and reflective practice alongside the fast-paced world of academic research.